-The Collaborative Relationship between Providers in Schools and Early Stages

-The assessments conducted at Early Stages plays an integral part in the shaping of the students receiving speech and language services within the schools.
-The early identification of students is intended to reduce future educational impact and adverse effects the student may experience throughout his/her educational career.
-In order to ensure that the needs of our students are adequately met, it is imperative that the Early Stages SLPs and School-based SLPs collaborate as it relates to identification, recommendations, and determination of services and service delivery.
+The Collaborative Relationship between Providers in Schools and Early Childhood Assessors experience throughout his/her educational career.
+In order to ensure that the needs of our students are adequately met, it is imperative that the Early Stages RSPs and School-based RSPs collaborate as it relates to identification, recommendations, and determination of services and service delivery.